TezRomacH/python-package-template/README.md

 We follow [Semantic Versions](https://semver.org/) specification.

 We use [`Release Drafter`](https://github.com/marketplace/actions/release-drafter).
 As pull requests are merged, a draft release is kept up-to-date listing the changes, ready to publish when you’re ready.
-With the categories option you can categorize pull requests in release notes using labels.
+With the categories option, you can categorize pull requests in release notes using labels.

 For Pull Request we configured this labels: